krahets/hello-algo/docs-en/chapter_computational_complexity/space_complexity.md

 Ideally, we would like to optimize both the time complexity and the space complexity of an algorithm.
 However, in reality, simultaneously optimizing time and space complexity is often challenging.

 **Reducing time complexity usually comes at the expense of increasing space complexity, and vice versa**.
-The approach of sacrificing memory space to improve algorithm speed is known as "trading space for time," while the opposite is called "trading time for space."
+The approach of sacrificing memory space to improve algorithm speed is known as "trading space for time", while the opposite is called "trading time for space".

 The choice between these approaches depends on which aspect we prioritize.
 In most cases, time is more valuable than space, so "trading space for time" is usually the more common strategy.
 Of course, in situations with large data volumes, controlling space complexity is also crucial.